Recognition of same-sex unions in the Americas: Sub-national level

-2018 Inter-American Court of Human Rights ruling
+2018 Inter-American Court of Human Rights advisory opinion

-On 9 January 2018, the Inter-American Court of Human Rights issued an advisory opinion that states party to the American Convention on Human Rights must grant same-sex couples accession to all existing domestic legal systems of family registration, including marriage, along with all rights that derive from marriage.
+On 9 January 2018, the Inter-American Court of Human Rights issued an advisory opinion that states party to the American Convention on Human Rights should grant same-sex couples accession to all existing domestic legal systems of family registration, including marriage, along with all rights that derive from marriage.
 The opinion was issued after the Government of Costa Rica sought clarification of its obligations to LGBT people under the convention.
 The opinion sets precedent for all 23 member states, 19 of which did not recognize same-sex marriage at the time of the ruling: Barbados, Bolivia, Chile, Costa Rica, Dominica, the Dominican Republic, Ecuador, El Salvador, Guatemala, Grenada, Haiti, Honduras, Jamaica, Mexico, Nicaragua, Panama, Paraguay, Peru, and Suriname.
 Of these, all but Dominica, Grenada and Jamaica recognize the jurisdiction of the Court.
-However, states must each individually apply the ruling before it takes effect.
+The Supreme Courts of Honduras, Panama, Peru and Suriname have rejected the IACHR advisory opinion, while the Supreme Courts of Costa Rica and Ecuador adhered to it.